voddan/DreamyClouds/README.md

 - [x] Volume sliders do not react on volume changes
 - [x] Volume sliders are reset on an orientation change
 - [x] Sounds stop playing on an orientation change
+- [ ] When changing device volume the on-screen volume bar reacts with a lag